Kokky-Shayaan/Kokky-Coupon/README.md

-# Kokky Voucher Generator — candy design (v2)
+# Kokky Voucher Generator - New

-A standalone copy of the original coupon generator, restyled to the candy artwork. xlsx/csv import, gift and discount vouchers, Code 128 barcodes, two print sizes, the live HTML review page, and the CLI path all work as before.
+A standalone copy of the original coupon generator, restyled to the Kokky rebrand. xlsx/csv import, gift and discount vouchers, Code 128 barcodes, two print sizes, the live HTML review page, and the CLI path all work as before.

 Runs on **port 3001** by default so it can sit alongside the original